X

 The difference between a traditional bridge and implant supported bridge tends to be its supporting structure.
 While traditional bridges gain support from adjacent teeth, implant supported bridge rests atop dental implant.
 These dental implants have small threaded posts that act as replacements for missing teeth roots.

-The cost of dental bridges are variable and are affected by the following factors:
+The cost of dental bridges is variable and is affected by the following factors:

 • Number of teeth needed to fill the gap